gianni-rosato/svt-av1-psy/README.md

 For Linux, macOS, & Windows build instructions, see the [PSY Development](Docs/PSY-Development.md) page.

+# Branching Strategy

+The `master` branch contains stable, well-tested changes that are safe for widespread use by the community.
+We generally recommend choosing this branch.

+The `testing` branch contains beta-level changes that, although they have been found to generally be safe, may have unexpected effects on encode quality.
+We only recommend this branch for power users who want to help test svt-av1-psy and provide feedback on upcoming features.

+Any other branches should be assumed to be WIP feature branches.
+These are often pre-alpha-level experiments.
+We recommend avoiding these unless you are actively developing on them.
+These branches will eventually be merged into `testing` and then `master` if found to be successful, or abandoned if found to be unsuccessful.

 # Getting Involved

 For more information on SVT-AV1-PSY and this project's mission, see the [PSY Development](Docs/PSY-Development.md) page.